 2. We’re Looking For Dishwashers – Restaurant Binnen

-This Dutch restaurant needed dishwashers – arguably one of the lesser glamorous roles out there.
+This Dutch restaurant needed dishwashers – one of the less glamorous roles out there.
 But what better way to appeal to someone’s penchant for cleaning than to distract them with (fake) lipstick marks on their wine and beer glasses?
 It accompanied the simple phrase ‘we’re looking for dishwashers’.
-Apparently it took them just one week to hire someone.
+It took them just one week to hire someone.

 3. New Tattoo Artists Wanted – Bergge Tattoo

 A very creative ad that encourages immediate engagement from its applicants whilst at the same time tests their technical abilities!
 In this ad, applicants must carefully fill in the QR code so as to be able to scan and upload the application form.
 Smart.